Ragnar Lodbrok: Icelandic sagas

-In their accounts of his reign, the Sagas of Scandinavian Prehistory, known as fornaldarsǫgur, tell more about Ragnar's marriages than about feats of warfare.
+In their accounts of his reign, the fornaldarsǫgur (Legendary sagas, or sagas of Scandinavian prehistory), tell more about Ragnar's marriages than about feats of warfare.
+In the Saga of Ragnar Lothbrok, Ragnar is introduced by introducing his alleged father who was Sigurd Ring that according to the Saga, ruled over Denmark.
+In the Saga, Ragnar is Introduced as a big man, handsome and well-provided with wisdom.
+He was good to his men and cruel to his enemies.
+Ragnar's first account in the saga was to assemble an army, a fleet of ships, becoming a great warrior and slaying a dragon in the Norse lands of Götaland.

 According to the Sögubrot, "he was the biggest and fairest of men that human eyes have seen, and he was like his mother in appearance and took after her kin".
 He first killed a giant snake that guarded the abode of the Geatish jarl Herrauð's daughter Thora Borgarhjort, thereby winning her as his wife.
-The unusual protective clothes that Ragnar wore, when attacking the serpent, earned him the nickname Lodbrok.
+The unusual protective clothes that Ragnar wore when attacking the serpent earned him the nickname Lodbrok.
 His sons with Thora were Erik and Agnar.
 After Thora died, he discovered Kráka, a woman of outstanding beauty and wisdom living with a poor peasant couple in Norway, and married her.
-This marriage resulted in the sons Ivar the Boneless, Björn Ironside, Hvitserk, Ragnvald and Sigurd Snake-in-the-Eye.
+This marriage resulted in the sons Ivar the Boneless, Björn Ironside, Hvitserk, Ragnvald, and Sigurd Snake-in-the-Eye.
 Kráka was later revealed to actually be Aslaug, a secret daughter of the renowned hero Sigurd Fafnesbane.
 As the sons grew up to become renowned warriors, Ragnar, not wishing to be outdone, resolved to conquer England with merely two ships.
-He was however defeated by superior English forces and was thrown into a snake pit to die in agony.
+He was, however, defeated by superior Northumbrian forces and was thrown into a snake pit to die.
 The Saga of Ragnar Lodbrok, Tale of Ragnar's Sons, and Heimskringla all tell of the Great Heathen Army that invaded England at around 866, led by the sons of Ragnar Lodbrok to wreak revenge against King Ælla of Northumbria who is told to have captured and executed Ragnar.